UK lawmakers plan to probe Pfizer pursuit of AstraZeneca

 The U.S. firm says it views Britain as an attractive location for both pharmaceutical research and manufacturing - helped by recent government tax incentives - but cannot make any firm commitments on future investment or jobs.

-Pfizer Chief Executive Ian Read is in Britain to lobby politicians and investors about the company’s plans.
-Despite the government’s neutral stance, behind the scenes officials are warning Pfizer against making draconian research job cuts, industry sources said.
+Pfizer Chief Executive Ian Read is in Britain to lobby politicians and investors about his plans.
+The government has so far adopted a neutral stance on the matter, but behind the scenes officials are warning Pfizer against making draconian research job cuts, industry sources said.